AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++Can I view learning points of my peers?

 Yes, you can compare your learning points with your peers.
 Hover the mouse over the profile circle.
 You can view your own points here.
-To view the Leaderboard dialog, click&nbsp;Go to Leaderboard.
+To view the Leaderboard dialog, click Go to Leaderboard.
 In this dialog, you can view the list of your peers around the similar rank as you.

-For more information, refer to&nbsp; [Leaderboard](feature-summary/gamification.md)feature.
+For more information, refer to  [Leaderboard](feature-summary/gamification.md)feature.

 +++